tsaie79/virtual-kubelet-cmd/README.md

-# Introduction
+# BASH Shell Command Provider for Virtual Kubelet

-This provider is a type of Virtual Kubelet that translates Kubernetes commands into shell commands that can be run on the host.
+This provider is a type of Virtual Kubelet that translates Kubernetes commands into BASH shell commands that can be run on the host.
 Instead of running a container, it runs shell commands directly on the host.
 This provider is based on the Virtual Kubelet (vk-mock) and is designed to run on resources where the container runtime is not directly accessible.
 We modified the `CreatePod` function in `mock.go` to execute the shell commands specified in the pod spec.
 Users can specify these commands in the pod spec, and they will be executed on the host shell.

 # Pod Status